packwiz/packwiz/docs/add.md

-## packwiz utils markdown
+## packwiz url add

-Generate markdown documentation (that you might be reading right now!!)
+Add an external file from a direct download link, for sites that are not directly supported by packwiz

 ```
-packwiz utils markdown [flags]
+packwiz add [name] [url] [flags]
 ```

 ### Options

 ```
-      --dir string   The destination directory to save docs in (default ".")
+      --force              Add a file even if the download URL is supported by packwiz in an alternative command (which may support dependencies and updates)
-  -h, --help         help for markdown
+  -h, --help               help for add
+      --meta-name string   Filename to use for the created metadata file (defaults to a name generated from the name you supply)
 ```

 ### Options inherited from parent commands